Saturday, January 5, 2013

 A default skippy configuration file is included in the source code and needs to be copied to your user’s home directory with the following command:

 cp ~/skippy/skippyrc-default ~/.skippyrc

-Open ~./skippyrc and change the keysym variable to a different key combo, Super_L, Scroll_Lock, or whatever key combo you know is not used by another application. skippy appears to claim ownership of whatever key combo is used and the default key combo, F11, is widely used throughout many other applications.
+Open ~./skippyrc and change the keysym variable to a different key combo.
+For example, Super_L, Scroll_Lock, or whatever key combo you know is not used by another application. skippy appears to claim ownership of whatever key combo is used, and the default key combo, F11, is widely used throughout many other applications.
 Not changing the key combo and trying to run skippy will probably result in the following error: